 Breach of the duty of confidentiality

-If you believe that medical personnel have breached their duty of confidentiality, you can ask the county governor ("Statsforvalteren", formerly known as "Fylkesmannen") to assess your case.
+If you believe that medical personnel have breached their duty of confidentiality, you can ask the county governor ("Statsforvalteren") to assess your case.
 If the county governor believes that a serious breach of the duty of confidentiality has occurred, the matter may be referred to the Norwegian Board of Health Supervision.

 If the Board of Health Supervision finds that healthcare personnel has breached the duty of confidentiality, they may receive a warning.
 In case of serious violations, or if the healthcare personnel do not comply after having received the warning, the Board of Health Supervision may revoke the healthcare personnel's authorization, license or specialist certification.